Buffalo Bisons (1886–1970): History

 Organized baseball in Buffalo had existed since at least 1859, when the Niagara baseball club of the National Association of Base Ball Players played its first season.
 The first professional team to play in Buffalo began in 1877 as a member of the League Alliance; this team was invited to become a major league club, the Buffalo Bisons of the National League, and played from 1879 to 1885.
 In 1886, the Bisons moved into minor league baseball as members of the original International League, then known as the Eastern League.
 (An "outlaw" team also known as the Buffalo Bisons played in the Players' League, an upstart third major league, in 1890, but that team is not considered part of the Bisons history.)
 This team joined the Western League in 1899, and was within weeks of becoming a major league team when the Western League announced it was becoming a major league and changing its name to the American League in 1900.
 However, by the start of the 1901 season, Buffalo had been bumped from the league in favor of the Boston Americans; the Bisons returned to the minors and the Eastern League that year.

+In 1969, Héctor López became the first black manager at the Triple-A level while managing Buffalo—six years before Frank Robinson became the first black manager in Major League Baseball.

+On June 4, 1970, the International League rejected the team's bid to keep the team in Buffalo, and move its home games from War Memorial Stadium to All-High Stadium.
+The league subsequently stripped Buffalo Community Baseball, Inc. of the team's ownership.
+The IL awarded the franchise to the team's MLB affiliate, the Montreal Expos, who moved the franchise to Winnipeg, Manitoba, as the Winnipeg Whips.

-This franchise continued in the Eastern/International League through June 1970, when it transferred to Winnipeg, Manitoba, as the Winnipeg Whips, due to poor attendance, stadium woes, the Montreal Expos affiliating with the franchise, and an increasingly saturated Buffalo sports market that saw the Buffalo Sabres of the NHL and Buffalo Braves of the NBA established the same year.
+The reasons for the team relocating was due to poor attendance, stadium woes, the Expos affiliating with the franchise, and an increasingly saturated Buffalo sports market that saw the Buffalo Sabres of the NHL and Buffalo Braves of the NBA established the same year.
 (The team had narrowly avoided relocation in 1955, but an idea of selling common stock in the team by John Stiglmeir prevented the team from leaving; it nonetheless was forced to move into a football venue, Buffalo War Memorial Stadium, a few years later, after its existing ballpark closed.)
-In 1969, Héctor López became the first black manager at the Triple-A level while managing Buffalo—six years before Frank Robinson became the first black manager in Major League Baseball.

 After stops in Winnipeg and Hampton, Virginia, the team was suspended after the 1973 season to make way for the Memphis Blues, who were moving up from Double-A only to move to Charleston as the reborn Charleston Charlies, before picking up stakes again to become the Maine Guides/Phillies.
 The team moved one more time in 1989, becoming the Scranton-Wilkes/Barre Red Barons - today, the RailRiders.

-Robert E. Rich Jr. in 1979 launched the current Buffalo Bisons franchise, returning professional baseball to Buffalo.
+Buffalo mayor James D. Griffin and an investment group launched the current Buffalo Bisons franchise in 1979, returning professional baseball to Buffalo.
+Robert E. Rich Jr. purchased the franchise from the city in 1983, and continues to operate the team to this very day.